TeamReel/teamreel-core-app/kitty-specs/001-sdd-constitutional-foundation/WP08-COMPLETION-REPORT.md

 - ✅ Comprehensive testing infrastructure
 - ✅ Production-ready deployment automation
 - ✅ Full observability and monitoring
-- ✅ Integration with existing TeamReel systems
+- ✅ Integration with existing project systems

 The constitutional foundation system is now ready for:
 - **Development Teams:** Complete tooling for constitutional compliance